Market Overview: European Market Analysis

 The Weekly FTSE chart

-- This week’s FTSE candlestick was a small bull bar closing on its high so Monday next week might gap up.
+- This week’s FTSE candlestick was a large bull surprise bar closing on its high so Monday next week might gap up.

 The Daily FTSE chart

-- Friday’s candlestick on the daily FTSE chart was a bull bar above its midpoint.
-Because Friday has also formed a micro double top with Wednesday this might reduce the chance of a gap up.
+- Friday’s candlestick on the daily FTSE chart was a bull bar closing on its high so we might gap up Monday.

-- Bulls see the February low as a sell climax in a broad bull channel, or the bottom of a trading range so both were reasonable buys.
+- Bulls see the February low as a sell climax in a broad bull channel, or the bottom of a trading range so are reasonable buys.

-You can access all reports on the Market Analysis page.
+You can access all market reports on the Market Analysis page.